Lissenden Gardens

-Lissenden Gardens is a small inner urban area in north London in the London Borough of Camden at the very south east of Hampstead Heath.
+Lissenden Gardens is a small inner urban area in north west London in the London Borough of Camden at the very south east of Hampstead Heath.

 History

 Lissenden Gardens was built between 1898 and 1906 by the Armstrong family.
 Alfred Armstrong was the son-in-law of E. J. Cave, a prolific speculative builder.
 Alfred had made his fortune first through selling automatic vending machines, then through generating electricity.
 He was the first to generate electricity in Hampstead.

 The estate was designed by Boehmer and Gibbs, the architects who were experienced in building middle class blocks of flats in the Hampstead area and working for Cave.
 Edward Boehmer was American born but had trained in Germany.

-The estate consists of Clevedon Mansions, Lissenden Mansions, and Parliament Hill Mansions built round what was initially a garden but is now a private tennis court.
+The estate consists of Clevedon Mansions, Lissenden Mansions, and Parliament Hill Mansions built around what was initially a garden but is now a private tennis court.

-The flats were built in the fashionable Edwardian period Arts and Crafts style, using red brick, with attention to detail such as stained glass above the front doors and some windows aw well as in the stair columns; hand-made tapered brick arches over the windows; hand-made red clay tiles; and terracotta foliage panels and flower tiles by the front doors.
+The flats were built in the fashionable Edwardian period Arts and Crafts style, using red brick, with attention to detail such as stained glass above the front doors and some windows as well as in the stair columns; hand-made tapered brick arches over the windows; hand-made red clay tiles; and terracotta foliage panels and flower tiles by the front doors.
 Wrought iron was used for the railings and weather vanes and cast iron in the fireplaces.

-There were service lifts (some hand operated) to raise coal to the upper floors, a speaking tube with a whistle to allow the residents to attract the attention and then to speak to porters, and rubbish chutes from kitchens to ground floor collection bins.
+There were service lifts (some hand operated) to raise coal to the upper floors, a speaking tube with a whistle to allow the residents to attract the attention of and then to speak to porters, and rubbish chutes from kitchens to ground-floor collection bins.
 In autumn 1939, the pacifist and suffragist Mary Sheepshanks moved into an apartment in Parliament Hill Mansions after she was bombed out in her Hampstead home.
-Her old friend, the Czech Jewish social worker from refugee organization Marie Schmolka lived here between 1939 and 1940.
+Her old friend, the Czechoslovak Jewish activist and social worker Marie Schmolka — who helped political refugees and Jewish adults and children in the lead-up to World War II — lived here between 1939 and 1940.

 The estate was hit by incendiary bombs in early September 1940 but there were no injuries.
 On 26 September 1940, a high explosive bomb hit the southern end of Parliament Hill Mansions, destroying 10 apartments served by one staircase (1-10 Parliament Hill Mansions).
 13 people were killed, including several children.

-After the war, the remains of 1-10 Parliament Hill Mansions was replaced by the six-storey Chester Court, built in the utilitarian style by architects Anderson, Forster and Wilcox.
+After the war, the remains of 1-10 Parliament Hill Mansions were replaced by the six-storey Chester Court, built in the utilitarian style by architects Anderson, Forster and Wilcox.
 The Armstrong family's intention was that residents would be able to move into this block, which has a lift, in old age.